 Political change within a country can play out across financial markets.
 A new president, for example, might make life harder for businesses or invest heavily in new infrastructure.

 Geopolitics, too, can be important.
 For instance, increased conflict in the Middle East can put a strain on the world's oil supply, driving up its price.
 As a result, businesses that rely heavily on oil may see their profits weaken.

 These two factors may seem unrelated to the markets, but will often drive volatility across multiple assets.

-Natural disasters can bring headwinds for businesses and economies, as well as affecting the supply of various commodities.
+Natural disasters can bring headwinds for businesses and economies, as well as affecting the supply chains of various commodities.
 Seasonal weather issues can do the same.

 Test your knowledge

 - A True